IverCoder/noto-color-emoji/README.md

 ## Installation

-This module **must not** be installed on devices running Android 12 or later.
-Font implementation has changed, allowing Google *and* your OEM to update fonts without software updates.
-Installing this module on such systems is unnecessary will do more harm than good.
-See [here](https://source.android.com/devices/architecture/custom-font-fallback) for more info.
+This module **must not** be installed on devices running Android 13 or later.
+COLRv1 support may be destroyed and cause bootloops.

 Simply install this like any other module or flash the .ZIP on TWRP (it will still be systemlessly installed).